sebastien-plutniak/open-archeocsean/README.md

 # Summary

 *Open-archeOcsean* is an interactive catalogue of open source datasets for the archaeology of the Pacific and Southeast Asia regions.
 Access it [online](https://analytics.huma-num.fr/Sebastien.Plutniak/open-archeocsean).
-This catalogue was created in the context of the [*OCSEAN*](https://cordis.europa.eu/project/id/873207) *OCeanic and South East Asian Navigators* European scientific project.
+This initiative started in the context of the [*OCSEAN*](https://cordis.europa.eu/project/id/873207) *OCeanic and South East Asian Navigators* European scientific project.

 # Software